SharedTasksInTheDH/sharedtasksinthedh.github.io/_drafts/howto-annotation.md

 Annotation guidelines typically contain *a lot* of examples.
 So you best start collecting interesting/difficult/explanatory examples right away.
 Examples you find in real texts (possibly with some context) are usually advantageous over made-up ones.

 ## Improving Guidelines
 To improve guidelines in this manner, we first need to analyze annotations of the previous "round", before we reformulate/refine the guidelines.
 This can be done by inspecting the *annotation disagreements*: These are cases in which different annotators made different decisions.
-Practically, there are two ways of analyzing these disagreements: By discussing them with the annotators, and by counting and inspecting them.
+These can be counted, of course, but it is more informative to talk about the disagreements with the annotators, and to let them explain their decisions.

-A discussion with the annotators is fruitful in particular in the first rounds of the process.
+Such an in-depth discussion with the annotators is fruitful in particular in the first rounds of the process.
 Once the annotators are trained and annotation guidelines are maturing, a quantitative view might be sufficient.
 For the latter, a number of metrics have been established (see [Wikipedia: Inter-rater reliability](https://en.wikipedia.org/wiki/Inter-rater_reliability) for an overview; or Artstein, 2017).
 Analyzing the inter-annotator-agreement quantitatively gives you a number and allows measuring whether you are actually improving your annotation guidelines, but it does not distinguish different kinds of disagreement.

 Some of the disagreements will be caused by annotators not paying annotation, or by overlooking something -- annotators are human beings after all.
 These can be fixed easily, without the need to refine the guidelines.
 It is good practice to let the annotators fix these mistakes by themselves.